IntersectMBO/lsm-tree/doc/final-report/final-report.md

 present for example in recent versions of PostgreSQL.

-By contrast, with functional persistence using explicit database handles, implementing the desired behavior is straightforward.
+By contrast, with functional persistence using explicit database handles, implementing the desired behaviour is straightforward.
 We generate two independent handles based on the same initial database state and then let one thread execute A using one of the handles and another thread execute B using the other handle.
 This is not only simpler but also involves less synchronisation,